gueldeniz/CF_Instacart/README.md

   - Is there a connection between age and family status in terms of ordering habits?
   - What different classifications does the demographic information suggest?
   - What differences can you find in ordering habits of different customer profiles?

+## Data
+The dataset comprises of Information following parameters:
+- orders
+- products
+- customers

+## Tools
+- pandas -> for data analysis
+- seaborn -> for visualization

+## Executing the Code
+The codes are available as jupyter notebooks, under /Scripts/